symmetryinvestments/concurrency/README.md

 - `retry`.
 It retries the underlying Sender until success or cancellation.
 The retry logic is customizable.
 Included is a Times, that will retry n times and then propagate the latest failure.

 - `completeWithCancellation`.
 Wraps the Sender and redirects the setValue termination to complete with cancellation.
 The Sender is not allowed to produce a Value.

+- `toShared`.
+Wraps a Sender in a SharedSender that forwards the same termination call to each connected Receiver.

 ## Streams